ahmetcopur/CS310-Project/README.md

 - Ali Bulut (32354)

 ## Main Purpose:
-to help students plan their lecture program more effectively, according to their overall standing with the graduation requirements
+To help students plan their lecture program more effectively, according to their overall standing with the graduation requirements
 ## Target Audience:
 Sabanci University students
 ## Key Features: